tnhill04/diceGamePython/README.md

 README

 	This is my random dice game.

+	**Step one
-When you start the program, player one enters their name clicks enter on the keyboard It shows player one's six random dice roll.
+	When you run the program, player one enters their name clicks enter on the keyboard It shows player one's six random dice roll.

+	**Step two**
 	Then it asks for player two's name.
 Enter player two's name and click enter.
 Next it shows player two's six random dice roll.

+	**Step three**
 	Finally it shows each players dice roll's added togther and tells the players who won.

 	**Bonus**